 - Up against a patio, or the side of your property.

 A rustic garden should be all about basic, natural natural materials.
-Edging in this sort of garden should blend in harmoniously with the plant life and the natural environment.
-Neatness and straight lines are less important than creating a wholesome, natural and eco-conscious feel.
-If this blends with your idea of the perfect garden, here are some garden edging ideas you might like to consider:
+Landscape edging in this sort of garden should blend in harmoniously with the plant life and the natural environment.
+Neatness and straight lines are less important than creating a rustic, wholesome, natural and eco-conscious feel.
+If this blends with your idea of the perfect garden, here are some you might like to consider:

 Living Plant Garden Edging

-One idea that works very well in a relaxed and rustic garden is to create an edging effect for paths, lawns, beds or borders using living plants.
-Plants that can work well for garden edging include:
+One idea that works very well in a relaxed garden is to create an edge effect for paths, lawns, beds or borders using green living plants.
+Plants that can work well include:

 - thyme (or other perennial Mediterranean herbs)